 This year Presidents' Day is even better, as it falls on the day after Valentine's Day.
-Thanks to Presidents' Day sales, we could see extra savings on lingering Valentine's items.
+Thanks to Presidents' Day weekend sales, we could see extra savings on lingering Valentine's items.

 When Is Presidents' Day 2021?